vacp2p/rfc/content/docs/rfcs/34/README.md

 This both protects the responder's anonymity as well as helps distributing load.

-To allow for fast responses, responders SHOULD retrieve peers unsolicited (before receiving a query) and maintain a queue of peers for the purpose of providing them in peer exchange responses.
+To allow for fast responses, responders SHOULD retrieve peers unsolicited (before receiving a query) and maintain a queue of peers by their `cluster_id`/`shard`  for the purpose of providing them in peer exchange responses.
 To get the best anonymity properties with respect to response peer sets, responders SHOULD use each of these peers only once.

 To save bandwidth, and as a trade off to anonymity, responders MAY maintain a larger cache of exchange peers and randomly sample response sets from this local cache.
+This local cache SHOULD store peers by `cluster_id`/`shard` for faster retrieval.
+For peers without shard info, cache can maintain another list of peers.
-The size of the cache SHOULD be large enough to allow randomly sampling peer sets that (on average) do not overlap too much.
+The size of each `cluster_id`/`shard` pair being maintained in cache SHOULD be large enough to allow randomly sampling peer sets that (on average) do not overlap too much.
 The responder SHOULD periodically replace the oldest peers in the cache.
 This document provides recommended choices for the cache size in the [Implementation Suggestions Section](#implementation-suggestions).